CruxGarden/api/README.md

 These four Dimensions capture the fundamental ways that Cruxes, or ideas, relate to one another.

-But, what are the benefits of such a model?
-What problems does it solve for us?

-More to come...

 ## Getting Started

 ### Prerequisites